 A 3-year version of this program is available.
 For details contact Department Head Frank Polito at (603) 271-6484 x4278 or fpolito@ccsnh.edu.

 Graduates secure positions as computer programmers in C++ Object Oriented Programming, Java, Visual C++, C#, SQL and real-time Relay Ladder Logic.
 Other positions that graduates have attained are network or systems administrators, web site developers, and hardware and software troubleshooters.
 Upon graduation, some may choose to further their education in the fields of Computer Engineering Technology, or Computer Science with high degrees of transferability to major colleges and universities throughout the country.
 Accredited by the ETACCT Commission of ABET, www.abet.org.

-NHTI has transfer affiliations with four-year institutions including UNH-Durham: BS in Computer Science, UNH-Manchester-Dual Admission, and Wentworth Institute of Technology.
+NHTI has transfer affiliations with four-year institutions including Northeastern University, UNH-Manchester, University of New Hampshire, and Wentworth Institute of Technology.